d2l-ai/d2l-en/chapter_optimization/gd-sgd.md

 This means that, on average, the stochastic gradient is a good estimate of the gradient.

-Now, we will compare it to gradient descent by adding random noise with a mean of 0 to the gradient to simulate ab SGD.
+Now, we will compare it to gradient descent by adding random noise with a mean of 0 to the gradient to simulate a SGD.

 ```{.python .input  n=17}
 def sgd_2d(x1, x2, s1, s2):